Brazil embassy move to Jerusalem a question of 'when' not 'if': Netanyahu

 The issue of the embassy has been hovering over Netanyahu's visit to Brazil, the first-ever by an Israeli prime minister.

-He arrived on Friday to hold talks with far-right Bolsonaro, who is to be sworn-in in a ceremony in Brasilia on Tuesday, with Netanyahu among the foreign dignitaries attending.
+He arrived on Friday and went straight into his meeting with far-right Bolsonaro, who is to be sworn-in in a ceremony in Brasilia on Tuesday, with Netanyahu among the foreign dignitaries attending.

-Bolsonaro said in early November he intended to follow the lead of US President Donald Trump in moving his country's embassy from Tel Aviv to Jerusalem.
+Bolsonaro said in early November he intended to follow Trump's lead in moving his country's embassy from Tel Aviv to Jerusalem.
 But then he backtracked, saying "it hasn't been decided yet."

-Brazil's important meat producers are worried that an embassy move could see threaten the $1 billion in exports to Arab countries.
+Brazil's important meat producers are worried that an embassy move could threaten $1 billion in exports to Arab countries.

 Those countries, and Palestinians, view east Jerusalem as the capital of a future Palestinian state.